subhramannil/Sentiment-Analysis-of-50K-Movie-Reviews/README.md

 ├── requirements.txt           # Dependencies
 ├── README.md                 # This file

-# About Me

-I’m Subhranil Das, a 4th-year Computer Science student at IEM, Kolkata, passionate about data science and machine learning.
-This project showcases my skills in NLP, deep learning, and visualization, developed for Fellowship.AI to demonstrate my readiness to solve real-world problems.

 # Acknowledgments
 Kaggle for the IMDB dataset.
 Fellowship.AI for the opportunity to showcase my skills.